i-winxd/Funkin-Chart-Generator/README.md

 ## Setting up your midi file
 Remember FL Studio counts MIDI channels from 1 while everyone else (excluding UIs that count from 1) counts from 0.

-* Your MIDI channel 0 are your enemy notes.
+* Your MIDI channel 0 are your enemy notes. **(FL Studio channel 1)**
-* Your MIDI channel 1 are your BF notes.
+* Your MIDI channel 1 are your BF notes. **(FL Studio channel 2)**
 * All other MIDI channels are ignored.
 * BPM is automatically detected.
-* BPM changes are not supported.
-Don't try.
+* **BPM changes are not supported.
+Don't try.**
 * BF/Enemy camera/MustHitSection is automatically handled in the program.
+* **A sustain note is any note that lasts more than 2 steps (a quarter note) or has a velocity of less than 50% the moment it starts.**

+To create and export midis in FL Studio, create MIDI out tracks.
+When you export, it will export everything in the midi out tracks.
+Remember to set the channels in the MIDI out tracks.

 ## Running this program
 If you're running the exe, just open the exe file.
 MAKE SURE IT IS IN A FOLDER AS IT WILL EXPORT EVERYTHING IN THE SAME FOLDER AS THIS EXE FILE!!!

 If you're running the .py file, make sure all requirements below are met.
 1. Open ``midi4.py`` using python 3.10.
 2. Open the midi file it prompts you to open.
+(If it doesn't, rerun the app)
 3. Answer all questions.
 4. Afterwards, the program will close, and a chart will be generated in the same directory as this ``.py`` file.